 If the workplace needs to close temporarily

 All non-essential premises must now close.
-This includes cafés, pubs, restaurants, leisure centres, cinemas and theatres.

 The Executive has published a priority sectors list for businesses here.